belangeo/cecilia4csound/README.md

 Cecilia4Csound is an audio signal processing environment that lets you create your own GUI (grapher, sliders, toggles, popup menus) using a simple syntax.
-Cecilia4Csound comes with many original builtin modules, written with Csound, for sound effects and synthesis.
+Cecilia4Csound comes with many original built-in modules, written with Csound, for sound effects and synthesis.

-Previously written with tcl/tk, Cecilia4Csound was entirely rewritten with Python/wxPython and uses the Csound API for communicating between the interface and the audio engine.
+Previously written with Tcl/Tk, Cecilia4Csound was entirely rewritten with Python/wxPython and uses the Csound API for the communication between the interface and the audio engine.

 # Official web site (not running yet) #